 We understand conflict can occur despite the best efforts.
 If this happens during your child’s holidays, we are here to help you explore your legal options.

-All of our consultations are free.
-Click here to set up some time to have a family law attorney review your case, or call 303-688-0944.
+All of our case assessments are free.
+Click here to set up some time to review your case, or call 303-688-0944.

 If you’ve run into problems, if you’ve experienced difficulties, or you contemplate that you’re going to experience those kinds of difficulties, we would certainly love the opportunity to see what we could do to assist you with that.

-If you feel like you could use the assistance of our firm, please call us at 303-688-0944 or click here to set up your free initial consultation.
+If you feel like you could use the assistance of our firm, please call us at 303-688-0944 or click here to set up your free initial assessment.

 We would love for the opportunity to do a case analysis for you, to determine what can be done about your case and how we can assist you.